 It’s uncommon to include large amounts of fat in sourdough bread, but if you do, add it midway through the first rise.
 This will mean the gluten structure has time to mature before its inclusion.

 This can sound like a bad workman who blames his tools when things go wrong.
 Most of the time, the water isn’t causing an issue, but there are exceptions.

-In some areas, tap water will prevent activity in your sourdough.
-If your water is heavily chlorinated or you use a reverse osmosis water filter, you need to take extra steps to make bread.
+In some areas, tap water will reduce the enzymic activity of a sourdough starter.
+If your water is heavily chlorinated or you use a reverse osmosis water filter, you might need to take extra steps when making bread.

-If your tap water has a lot of chlorine in, fill a jug of water and leave it to sit on the counter for 10 minutes before measuring.
-This will allow the chlorine to evaporate so you can use it to make bread.
-You might also find joy using a water filter, but I am unable to find scientific proof for this.
+If your tap water has a lot of chlorine, fill a jug of water and leave it to sit on the counter for 30 minutes before measuring.
+This lets the chlorine evaporate so you can use it to make bread.
+You might also find joy in using a water filter, but I cannot find scientific proof of this.

-If you leave dough uncovered it is probably going to dry out.
+If you leave dough uncovered, it is probably going to dry out.
 Moisture leaves the crust area of the bread and forms a skin.
-If the skin gets really dry, it’ll get so thick and heavy it’ll prevent the dough from rising.
+If the skin gets dry, it can become so thick and heavy that it prevents the dough from rising.
 Expect to see some big rips as the oven spring explodes the crust as it bakes.

 Let me know in the comments why you think your bread didn’t rise.
-Are there any reasons that you can think of that are preventing your bread from rising?
+Are there any other reasons that you think are preventing your bread from rising?
 I’d love to hear how you fixed your sourdough not rising problem!